soroushesnaashari/Google-Stock-Price-with-LSTM-using-TensorFlow/README.md

 <br>

 ### Repository Contents
-- **`google-stock-price-lstm-using-tensorflow.ipynb`**: Jupyter Notebook with full code, visualizations, and explanations.
+- **`google-stock-price-lstm-using-tensorflow.ipynb`**: Jupyter Notebook with full code, visualizations and explanations.
 - **`Data`:** Contains the [Original Dataset](https://www.kaggle.com/datasets/soroushesnaashari/google-stock-price-2018-2025) and you can see the cleaned dataset in notebook.
 - **`README.md`:** Project documentation.